Saschl/Alpha-GPS/privacy.md

 The Application collects information when you download and use it.
 This information may include information such as

-*   Your device's Internet Protocol address (e.g. IP address)
-*   The pages of the Application that you visit, the time and date of your visit, the time spent on those pages
 *   The time spent on the Application
 *   The operating system you use on your mobile device